I was always bothered by the well-meaning question, “Is he a good baby?”

 While nursing them around the clock did take a lot of time, it allowed me time to rest, renew and recover from pregnancy and childbirth.

-Those middle of the night feedings?
-A perfect time to read, or catch up on recorded television shows, or nap in my recliner with a warm, sweet baby.
+Those middle-of-the-night feedings?
+A perfect time to read, catch up on recorded television shows, or nap in my recliner with a warm, sweet baby.

 Were my babies spoiled?